-CRITERION 3.3: THE FISHERY / IS WELL-MANAGED Weighting: 1 Responsible indicators Fishers are licensed.
+Criterion 3.3: The fishery is well-managed Weighting: 1 Responsible indicators Fishers are licensed.
 At least 90% provide catch and effort data Data on catch and effort are collected and analysed regularly by the fishery authority (at least annually at the end of the season) There is a data set for at least the last 5 years that is considered by the fishery authority to be accurate, useful for statistical purposes and provide a comprehensive picture of the glass eel fishery under assessment Enforcement is in place throughout the fishing area with good evidence of high levels of compliance with fishing regulations.
 Aspiring indicators Fishers are licensed.
 At least 75% provide catch and effort data Data on catch and effort are collected and analysed regularly by the fishery authority (at least every 2 years) There is a data set for at least the last 3 years that is considered by the fishery authority to be accurate and provide enough information on the glass eel fishery under assessment for management and to track annual trends in glass eel arrival There is good evidence of high levels of compliance with fishing regulations.
-CRITERION 3.4: THE FISHER / HAS NEGLIGIBLE IMPACTS ON BY-CATCH SPECIES Weighting: 1 Responsible indicators The fishery has a negligible impact on by-catch By-catch is returned to the water alive as gently and rapidly as possible Dead by-catch is landed and recorded and utilised appropriately where possible The fisheries show initiatives to reduce the amount of dead by-catch Aspiring indicators The fishery has low-level impacts on by-catch By-catch is returned to the water alive as gently and rapidly as possible.
-CRITERION 3.5: THE FISHERY / HAS NEGLIGIBLE IMPACTS ON RARE OR OTHER PROTECTED SPECIES Weighting: 1 Responsible indicators The fishery has no direct interactions resulting in mortality or injury with other species that are considered vulnerable, threatened, endangered or are protected under national or international law.
+Criterion 3.4: The fishery has negligible impacts on by-catch species Weighting: 1 Responsible indicators The fishery has a negligible impact on by-catch By-catch is returned to the water alive as gently and rapidly as possible Dead by-catch is landed and recorded and utilised appropriately where possible The fisheries show initiatives to reduce the amount of dead by-catch Aspiring indicators The fishery has low-level impacts on by-catch By-catch is returned to the water alive as gently and rapidly as possible.
+Criterion 3.5: The fishery has negligible impacts on rare or other protected species Weighting: 1 Responsible indicators The fishery has no direct interactions resulting in mortality or injury with other species that are considered vulnerable, threatened, endangered or are protected under national or international law.
 Aspiring indicators Interactions, resulting in mortality or injury, with other species that are considered vulnerable, threatened, endangered or are protected under national or international law, are rare and have no overall measurable impact on the population.
-CRITERION 3.6: THE FISHER Y HAS NEGLIGIBLE IMPACTS ON HABITATS Weighting: 1 Responsible indicators The fishing gear does not cause any damage to the benthos Aspiring indicators Damage to the benthos by gear is limited or unusual.
-CRITERION 3.7: BONUS SCO CONTRIBUTION RE: FISHERMEN DONATE A PROPORTION OF THEIR CATCH FOR A POSITIVE Weighting: 1 Responsible indicators Fishermen have donated an average of at least 5% of their catch in the past 2 years to local stocking programmes, e.g. translocating over barriers to aid downstream migration and escapement, or have credible plans in place to do so in the next season.
-The eels used for restocking are representative of the catch. (note that this is separate from any planned restocking to meet the 60% target).
+Criterion 3.6: The fishery has negligible impacts on habitats Weighting: 1 Responsible indicators The fishing gear does not cause any damage to the benthos.
+Aspiring indicators Damage to the benthos by gear is limited or unusual.
+Criterion 3.7: Bonus score: Fishermen donate a proportion of their catch for a positive contribution Weighting: 1 Responsible indicators Fishermen have donated an average of at least 5% of their catch in the past 2 years to local stocking programmes, e.g. translocating over barriers to aid downstream migration and escapement, or have credible plans in place to do so in the next season.
+The eels used for restocking are representative of the catch.

+(note that this is separate from any planned restocking to meet the 60% target).